vnyambuti/propertymanagement/README.md

 The API documentation is available in two formats:

-1. **Swagger/OpenAPI**

-   Access the Swagger UI documentation at `/api/documentation` when the application is running.

-2. **Postman Collection**
+1. **Postman Collection**

-   A Postman collection file is included in the repository at `/docs/postman/property_management_api.json`.
+   A Postman collection file is included in the repository at `/storage/private/2025_05_09_142911_postman.json`.
 Import this file into Postman to access all API endpoints with examples.

 ### Authentication